pieterjandesmedt/gamebreaks/content/en/games/a-la-carte.md

 Or so you thought.
 With half an hour to go before the restaurant doors opened, someone suddenly asked:

-_"Say, uh ... where is the staff anyway?"_ There remains an anxious silence, and a slight panic creeps up on you all. _"Surely we have hired staff! ...
+_"Say, uh ... where is the staff anyway?"_ An anxious silence lingers and a slight panic creeps up on you all. _"Surely we have hired staff! ...
 Or have we?!"_

 ...
 Not so.
 No lack of self-confidence, however: